Marginal Pond Plants

 What are marginal pond plants

-As their name suggests, marginal pond plants grow in the shallow edges of your pond, often in aquatic planting baskets.
-Not only do marginal plants bring shape to the ponds water edge, they also provide splashes of colour throughout the growing season.
+Marginal pond plants grow in the shallow edges of your pond, often in aquatic planting baskets.
+Marginal aquatic plants bring shape to the water edge, they also provide splashes of colour throughout the growing season.

 Benefits of marginal pond plants

 Many species of marginal plants also work to maintain the health and vitality of your pond and its inhabitants.
 Veronica Beccabunga is one of the best marginal pond plants for shade as it will raft across the water surface, providing protection for fish, reducing sunlight and help to hinder algae growth.